-Assemblies and all class based lessons provide high quality opportunities for praise linked to deeper learning.

-Assemblies involve an element of positive praise and celebration, with each teacher giving explicit praise, along with celebrations such as Virtue of the Week, Effort Cup, Growth Mindset award, Fair Play cup and the Arts Cup, to pupils with a specific focus, linked to our virtue e.g. for demonstrating co-operation.
+Assemblies and all class-based lessons provide high quality opportunities for praise linked to deeper learning.
+Assemblies involve an element of positive praise and celebration, with each teacher giving explicit praise, along with celebrations during Friday assemblies.
+Rewards are given to pupils with a specific focus, e.g. our virtue for demonstrating co-operation.

-We recognise the importance of positive comments, respectful interactions and role role modelling for the children.
-The school expects all adults - staff, parents and
+We recognise the importance of positive comments, respectful interactions and role modelling for the children.
+The school expects all adults - staff, parents and children to demonstrate this.